tarwn/lessthandot-hugo/blogs/content/posts/2009-12-15-applying-kanban-to-it-processes-part-3.md

 Software imaging is available to install a base operating system and set of drivers on each PC, reducing the variability in initial install process.
 Tasks like domain registration, utility software, office software, and IT software installations will be standard for every system, but there will also be some customized software installation based on the final user or area the equipment will be assigned to.
 Refreshing an existing PC requires the same steps with the addition of an extra task in the audit system to link the old and new use of the system.
 Based on stories from prior years it is clear that one of the most disruptive issues was when a system required *rework due to a missing software installation or configuration, so the team decides to add some verifications to the process to limit opportunities to miss software installs or configurations.

 <div style="background-color: #eeeeee; padding: 1em; font-style: italic">
   Rework is a name for the process of taking a completed part and sending it back through a portion of the process to correct an incomplete or missed production step.
-In the case of deploying a PC this could be a missing piece of software during the setup process, improper permissions, or any of a dozen other items that would require a technician to return to a previously &#8216;completed' PC in order to finish working on it.
+In the case of deploying a PC this could be a missing piece of software during the setup process, improper permissions, or any of a dozen other items that would require a technician to return to a previously 'completed' PC in order to finish working on it.
 Costs from rework include the cost of executing a step a second time, executing later steps a second time, changeover between the current work and the item to be reworked, and delays in completing the current work against the original estimate or deadline.
 </div>

 ### First Visual Board

 After discussing the requirements and steps in the process, the technicians have created a common process for all equipment:

-  * Receiving &#8211; New equipment and equipment for re-deployment that has not yet been &#8216;tagged'
+  * Receiving – New equipment and equipment for re-deployment that has not yet been 'tagged'
-  * Inventory &#8211; New equipment and equipment for re-deployment that has a &#8216;tag' applied
+  * Inventory – New equipment and equipment for re-deployment that has a 'tag' applied
-  * Imaging &#8211; Applying basic OS, driver, and software images to the systems
+  * Imaging – Applying basic OS, driver, and software images to the systems
-  * Customization Analysis &#8211; Building a list of customer software and/or settings for the intended end-user
+  * Customization Analysis – Building a list of customer software and/or settings for the intended end-user
-  * Office Software &#8211; Installation and initial configuration of office software and company templates</li?
+  * Office Software – Installation and initial configuration of office software and company templates</li?
-      * IT Software and Utilities &#8211; Installation of a standard set of utilities and IT software for troubleshooting and auditing
+      * IT Software and Utilities – Installation of a standard set of utilities and IT software for troubleshooting and auditing
-      * Custom Installation &#8211; Installing and applying custom configurations
+      * Custom Installation – Installing and applying custom configurations
-      * Audit &#8211; Running the first Audit of a PC and linking assignments for re-deployed PCs
+      * Audit – Running the first Audit of a PC and linking assignments for re-deployed PCs
-      * Deployment &#8211; deploying the hardware to the end user
+      * Deployment – deploying the hardware to the end user

-To manage PCs through this process, the team has invented a system of &#8216;tagging' the equipment.
+To manage PCs through this process, the team has invented a system of 'tagging' the equipment.
 The technicians have designed a combination check-list and worksheet that is copied and filled out for each PC.
 The top corner of the document becomes the Kanban card, while the rest serves as a checklist that will be used to verify the previous step of each deployment stage as the equipment progresses through the process.
 In prior years the team determined there was an average of 5% rework required to correct missing configurations or software.

 <div style="text-align: center; font-size: .8em; margin-bottom: 1em;">
   <img src="http://www.tiernok.com/LTDBLog/Pt_3_Tag.png" alt="example worksheet" title="Example Worksheet" /><br /> Example worksheet with cut-out for Kanban card
 </div>

 Rather than putting a QA step at the end of their deployment process, they have chosen to start each step by verifying the task from the previous step.
 By verifying sooner they hope to prevent the need for a long QA process, reduce the amount of rework, and catch and correct issues earlier to prevent repetition of later tasks (such as running the audit software).
-Check boxes for &#8216;execute' and &#8216;verify' are available for each line on the tag.
+Check boxes for 'execute' and 'verify' are available for each line on the tag.

 Now that the tasks have been defined, the first visual board is put together using tape and labels on a corkboard.
 Thumbtacks will be used to attach the Kanban cards for each piece of equipment to the appropriate step on the board.